2016-11-18 05:13:24 • ID: 1532

 The Rehabilitation of the Micoquian (sensu Bordes) in Northern France

 It was found in the old brickyards at Allonne (Oise).
 Discoveries of symmetrical Micoquian bifaces have been particularly numerous in loess quarries of Paris Basin since the end of the 19th century , allowing Breuil (1932) and Bordes (1954) to define a “Province micoquienne de la Seine”.

 A very interesting feature of the biface of this post is the thick basal region.
-It seems to be the passive part of the instrument, intended to facilitate the holding of the biface in the hand while the thinner, sharper pointed region of the biface was being actively used.
+It seems to be the passive part of the instrument, intended to facilitate the hand held part of the biface, while the thinner, sharper pointed region of the biface was being actively used.

-Therefore the "Micoquian" along the Seine must be seen as one distinct entity, different from the Industry of the type site at la Micoque, which may be dated to the Middle Pleistocene but also from the Middle European Micoquian / KMG with a complete other (asymmetrical) concept, including ensembles at the margins of the KMG core area like Champlost “Le Dessous de Bailly”.
+Therefore the "Micoquian" along the Seine can be seen as one distinct entity, different from the Industry of the type site at la Micoque, which may be dated to the Middle Pleistocene but also different from the Middle European Micoquian / KMG with a complete other (asymmetrical) concept, including ensembles at the margins of the KMG core area like Champlost “Le Dessous de Bailly”.